input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 and therefore these scalars can exploit this source of randomness to be selected.

+Note that an invalid proof will invalidate the whole batch, and then we need to break down the batches to determine which is the invalid proof.
+However, in our use case, when multiple VRFs are expected to be validated we expect all of them to be valid, making this risk reasonable in practice.

 ### Performance analysis
 We run a performance analysis to understand how much improvement such a change would bring to the VRF verification.
 For a preliminary analysis,